gherson/Exemplar/LOG.md

  logical abilities can help answer my questions of which IF conditions are mutually exclusive vs. have relationships that are specializations, intersections, or are orthogonal.
 9.5h
 * 2019-10-22: guess5.exem working with redone generate_code().
 Co-located IFs now ELIFs after first IF.
 3h
 * 2019-10-21: 10 - 14:30.
 16 - 18pm, 20:15 - 25:30 = 4.5 +2 + 5.
 6hrs total.
+Committed changes after guess4.exem
-Committed changes after guess4.exem working.
+working.
 Studied ACM Transactions on Programming Languages and Systems' author guidelines.
 Cleaning up notes.
 * 2019-10-21 Done: making maximal use of trace info. guess4.exem working again.
 Prior 5 days: 5+6+2+9.5+11.5= 34h
 * 2019-10-16 Began committing planned code changes that allow generate_code() to systematically distinguish new and corroborate old info from the user examples as they're turned into Python code.
 Prior 4 days: 6+4+11+11.5= 32.5h
 * 2019-10-07 Continuing.
 8h
 * 2019-10-06 More planning, then began changes to generate_code().
 8h.
 * 2019-10-05 Planning how to make generate_code() systematic rather than ad hoc.
 5h
 * 2019-09-30 Continued work on how to recognize if/else situations (and by extension, solving leap_year.exem).
-Solution: consecutive IFs originating from different examples or iteration represent an if/else, not adjacent IFs.
+Realized a solution: consecutive IFs originating from different examples or iteration represent an if/else, not adjacent IFs.
 10h
 * 2019-09-22 Good progress in getting leap_year.exem correctly interpreted again now that examples are not simply input, assertions, and output, in that order.
 Created Boolean function is_loop_open(code), enabled a bool datatype interpretation of example data, and the generated function now both prints and returns last output where that appears desirable.
 9h